 - research using human embryonic stem cells or tissues

 Wellcome may be willing to fund such research outside the partnership agreement.
 If you wish to apply for funding for this purpose, please contact Wellcome for advice.
 Wellcome Trust may also be willing to consider applications from the Republic of Ireland for other grant schemes.
 The partnership agreement will not apply in these circumstances and funding would be provided in full by Wellcome.
 If you wish to apply for a funding scheme not covered by the partnership agreement, please contact Wellcome for advice.
-Funding schemes not covered by the partnership agreement but open to applications from the Republic of Ireland include but are not limited to

 Funding in the areas of technology transfer and medical humanities will not be considered under the SFI-HRB-Wellcome Biomedical Research Partnership.
 Wellcome may be willing to consider such applications outside the partnership agreement.
 A number of funding opportunities in the areas of public engagement and society and ethics are available to applicants from the Republic of Ireland.
 Please refer to eligibility information for the relevant grant scheme on Wellcome's website, or contact Wellcome for advice.